jingxian-li/academic/_pages/about.md

 **Jingxian Li**, Anirudh Appachar, Sabrina L. Peczonczyk, Elisa T. Harrison, Brianna Roest, Anton V. Ievlev, Ryan Hood, Sangmin Yoo, Kai Sun, A. Alec Talin, Wei D. Lu, Suhas Kumar, Wenhao Sun, Yiyang Li*

 *Matter* **7(11)**, 3970-3993 (2024) <strong><span class='show_paper_citations' data='Snh-2QIAAAAJ:W7OEmFMy1HYC'></span></strong>
-- We reveal that the formation and stability of conductive filaments crucially depend on the stability of the amorphous oxygen-rich and oxygen-poor compounds, which undergo composition phase separation.
+- Previously, information retention was believed to arise from the slow diffusion of oxygen in the resistive switching material that kinetically “freezes” the information state.
+In this study, we show that information retention is not only a result of slow oxygen ion diffusion but also a thermodynamic property of composition phase separation, whereby there can be several states that are identical in energy.
 </div>
 </div>